 Travel with us every Thursday and discover different Jewish stories

 We invite you to get on our Hot Air Zoom Balloon to meet exceptional guides and Jewish community members who live around the world and will tell us first-hand the history and current activities of their communities.

 Check out our next destinations

-Every month, we will be flying to 4 cities in different regions.
+Every month, we will be flying to 4 countries in different regions.
 Join us!

-Our Hot Air Zoom Balloon is landing in Bahrain in
+Our Hot Air Zoom Balloon is landing in Iraq in

 Please check your local time at the start of the next tour this THURSDAY.